Your free business.com+ membership unlocks exclusive tech deals and advisor support

 DocuWare is the best document management software for companies seeking integrations due to its ability to integrate with hundreds of external applications.
 Unlike its competitors, the system can integrate with more than 500 applications, including Microsoft programs, Oracle, Salesforce and Xero — all commonly used business software.
 By syncing DocuWare with the other programs you use to run your business, you can share data between them and streamline operations easily.
 This saves time and reduces inconsistencies across different facets of your company.

-DocuWare’s ease of use, drag-and-drop feature and automated functions also make it a great choice for SMBs with various workflow needs in their day-to-day processes.
-Users can take advantage of the search function to quickly find documents, use the OCR for automatic indexing and rely on version history to ensure text changes are logged and tracked.
-Linux and Mac users can access these features on the browser version of the software while Windows users can opt to use the desktop application instead.
+DocuWare’s ease of use, drag-and-drop functionality and automated features also make it a great choice for SMBs managing varied workflow needs throughout their day-to-day operations.
+Users can take advantage of the search function to quickly locate documents, use OCR for automatic indexing and rely on version history to ensure text changes are logged and tracked.
+Linux and Mac users can access these features through the browser-based version of the software, while Windows users can opt for the dedicated desktop application instead.

 Bottom LineBottom line